blueswen/mkdocs-glightbox/README.md

        - glightbox
     ```

+3. All images will be added to the lightbox effect automatically, except images in an anchor tag and emoji images from [pymdown-extensions](https://facelessuser.github.io/pymdown-extensions/extensions/emoji/).

-3. You may customize the plugin by passing options in mkdocs.yml:
+4. You may customize the plugin by passing options in mkdocs.yml:

     ```yaml
     plugins: